Immerse in a plethora of exhibits and activities at Rafiki’s Planet Watch’s main facility, Conservation Station.

 Did you know?

-- Conservation Station is only accessible via the Wildlife Express Train from the Animal Kingdom’s Africa section.
-You will not wander into Conservation Station on foot.
-A walk of about six minutes is required to reach Conservation Station from the train station.
+• The Conservation Station is only accessible via the Wildlife Express Train from the Animal Kingdom’s Africa section with a walk of about six minutes to reach the Conservation Station once you exit from the train station.

-- Varied activities are offered at Conservation Station.
-Here, guests can learn how to draw some of their favorite Disney characters, enjoy rotating shows featuring animals in their habitats; view tarantulas, scorpions, millipedes and snakes; join Grandmother Willow from Pocahontas (1995) in listening to the sounds, both good and destructive, of a rainforest; watch actual veterinary treatments of animals that weigh less than 500 pounds; learn about conservation efforts being attempted around the world; view nutritionists preparing meals for the animals; look into animal care areas via camera; and watch scientists investigate relevant wildlife issues.
+• Varied activities are offered at Conservation Station.
+Guests can learn how to draw some of their favorite Disney characters, enjoy rotating shows featuring animals in their habitats; view tarantulas, scorpions, millipedes and snakes; join Grandmother Willow from Pocahontas (1995) in listening to the sounds, both good and destructive, of a rainforest; watch actual veterinary treatments of animals that weigh less than 500 pounds; learn about conservation efforts around the world; view nutritionists preparing meals for the animals; look into animal care areas via camera; and watch scientists investigate relevant wildlife issues.

-- From the Animal Kingdom’s opening day, April 22, 1998, until 2001, Conservation Station was the name for the entire area of the park accessed via the Wildlife Express Train, including Conservation Station and Affection Section.
-In 2001, “Rafiki’s Planet Watch” was implemented as the moniker for the overall area in an effort to attract more guests; Rafiki is the baboon shaman from The Lion King (1994).
+• From the Animal Kingdom’s opening day, April 22, 1998, until 2001, Conservation Station was the name for the entire area of the park accessed via the Wildlife Express Train, including Conservation Station and Affection Section.
+In 2001, “Rafiki’s Planet Watch” became the moniker for the overall area in an effort to attract more guests.
+Rafiki is the baboon shaman from The Lion King (1994).

 Hidden Mickeys: